 You can really save alot of money by just having wine and beer at your reception.
 No one is going to care as long as there is something to drink.
 BUT, if you’re set on having liquor- try doing a signature drink, or a few to choose from to save from having a full open bar, which can be really outrageous.

-I hope this has helped any of you who’ve had questions!
+I hope these tips for stocking the bar helped any of you who’ve had questions!

 Reader Louise had this to add to my post- which I thought was such great advice I didn’t want anyone to miss it: